Skip to content

 helm repo update eoepca-dev

-helm upgrade -i registration-harvester-worker eoepca-dev/registration-harvester \
+helm upgrade -i landsat-harvester-worker eoepca-dev/registration-harvester \

---version 2.0.0-beta2 \
+--version 2.0.0-rc2-pr-63 \

 --namespace resource-registration \